ceph/ceph/doc/rados/operations/crush-map.rst

                step emit
         }

-Note also that on failure of an SSD, requests to a PG will be served temporarily from a (slower) HDD OSD until the PG's data has been replicated onto the replacement primary SSD OSD.
+.. note:: If a primary SSD OSD fails, then requests to the associated PG will be temporarily served from a slower HDD OSD until the PG's data has been replicated onto the replacement primary SSD OSD.